Johnny Manziel signs with CFL in path back to football

 HAMILTON, Ontario (AP) - Johnny Manziel is heading to the Canadian Football League, the latest move for the Heisman Trophy winner whose NFL career was a bust with the Cleveland Browns.

-The quarterback said on Twitter on Saturday he signed with the Hamilton Tiger-Cats, ending months of speculation on a possible path back to pro football.
+The quarterback said on Twitter on Saturday he signed with the Hamilton Tiger-Cats, ending months of speculation on his possible path back to pro football.

 "Made the decision today to sign my contract with the CFL and further my football career after a long break," Manziel wrote.
 "Very grateful for everyone that's been supporting me along the way.
 I believe this is the best opportunity for me moving forward and I'm eager for what the future holds."